Kentucky State Income Tax

 The two most popular tax software packages are H&R Block At Home, sold by the H&R Block tax preparation company, and TurboTax Federal & State, sold by the Intuit software company.
 Both companies produce multiple editions for simple to very complex tax returns, so be sure to carefully compare the features offered by each package.

 If your state tax witholdings are greater then the amount of income tax you owe the state of Kentucky, you will receive an income tax refund check from the government to make up the difference.

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
-If you want to check the status of your Kentucky tax refund, you can visit the Kentucky Department of Revenue Income Tax Refund page.
+If you want to check the status of your Kentucky tax refund, you can visit the Kentucky Income Tax Refund page.

 Send Instant Feedback About This Page

 - Our state ranking and income tax figures are based on a family of four (married parents with two children) earning the national median household income of $50,000 per year.
 Deductions and personal exemptions are taken into account, but some state-specific deductions and tax credit programs may not be accounted for.

 - Before the official 2017 Kentucky income tax rates are released, provisional 2017 tax rates are based on Kentucky's 2016 income tax brackets.